sistm/TcGSA/README.md

 ***TcGSA cannot deal with RNA-seq data***.
-For RNA-seq data, please have a look at the [Bioconductor package `dearseq`](https://bioconductor.org/packages/dearseq/) which incorporates similar functionality for analyzing RNA-seq data.
+For RNA-seq data, please have a look at the [Bioconductor package `dearseq`](https://bioconductor.org/packages/dearseq/) which incorporates similar functionalities for analyzing RNA-seq data.

 – Boris Hejblum